feenkcom/gtoolkit-examples/src/GToolkit-Examples.package/TGtExampleAssertable.trait/README.md

-I am a trait that
+I am a trait that provides assertions that can used within examples.